Thoma5/pc-reduction/README.md

 ============

 Scipts to minimize the power consumption of your notebook/pc running on Linux.
-Currently only testet on my Dell Inspirion Ultrabook (14z 5423).
+Currently only tested on my Dell Inspirion Ultrabook (14z 5423).

 TODO
 ------------